keithjgrant/sidecar-beta/src/pages/drinks/clover-club.md

 ]
 image:
   url: "/images/drinks/clover-club.jpg"
-  alt: "Narrow glass filled with a golden cocktail, the top half of which is white froth"
+  alt: "A vivid red cocktail topped with a white foam.
+A raspberry floats to one side atop the foam."
   align: "50% 35%"
 tenBottleCandidate: true
 source: https://drinksanddrinking.com/2017/02/21/whats-the-best-recipe-for-a-clover-club/